 In July 1999, the state of NC began using a third party administrator (TPA) to manage cases which have medical bills exceeding $2,000.00 and/or the employee has missed more than one day from work.
 The TPA is an insurance-like organization who manages more difficult cases.
 Injured employees and the supervisor will be notified of the change in case management.
 The medical treatment will be seamless - employees will continue to receive medical attention from the Office of Prospective Health.

 The employee must provide their supervisor with a doctor's note regarding their work status following each doctor's visit.
 A copy of this note should also be provided to the Office of Environmental Health and Safety.
 When an employee is on Workers' Compensation Leave, they must communicate with their supervisor and the Office of Environmental Health and Safety on at least a weekly basis.
 Compensation checks must be picked up from the Office of Environmental Health and Safety by the injured employee.
 Checks will be mailed only in special circumstances.

 the supervisor should arrange form transportation to the initial visit when the employee is unable to drive.
 Following the initial visit, the employee will be responsible for transportation to all prescribed medical treatment.

 Injured employees must report directly to their medical appointments and return immediately to work upon the conclusion of the medical appointment.
 This means reporting directly to the appointment of ran arrival time 10-15 minutes prior to the scheduled appointment time.
-Upon completion of the appointment, the employee must report directly back to work unless other arrangements are approved by HE&S and the employee supervisor.
+Upon completion of the appointment, the employee must report directly back to work unless other arrangements are approved by EH&S and the employee supervisor.
 For local Greenville medical appointments, employees should leave work 30 minutes prior to the appointment and return to work within 30 minutes of the conclusion of the appointment, while observing all traffic and safety rules.

 Compliance with Physician's Orders